-The area shown on the East Colchester Proposals Map will be safeguarded for the expansion of the Knowledge Gateway associated with the new University Garden Community to allow for provision of a range for additional jobs and to accommodate expansion of the existing research and technology uses.
+The area shown on the East Colchester Proposals Map will be safeguarded for the expansion of the Knowledge Gateway associated with the Tendring Colchester Borders Garden Community to allow for provision of a range for additional jobs and to accommodate expansion of the existing research and technology uses.

 Within this area, the Local Planning Authority will continue to support the growth and retention of the University Research Park.
-All land and premises within this area will be safeguarded for employment uses, primarily for B1 and non- B class employment generating uses of a scale and type compatible with the Research Park.
+All land and premises within this area will be safeguarded for employment uses, primarily for office use within E class where appropriate and non- B class employment generating uses of a scale and type compatible with the Research Park.
 Encouragement will also be given to uses which can be shown to be directly linked to the development of research associated with the University and to the provision of business incubator units.
-Proposals for uses which are not B1 or where it cannot be demonstrated that they are linked to the Research Park will only be supported where they:
+Proposals for uses which are not for office use within E class or where it cannot be demonstrated that they are linked to the Research Park will only be supported where they: